StevenBlack/vocab/million-dollar-words.md

 ### bedizen
 To vulgarly dress or gaudily accessorize; too many bangles and beads.
-Pronounced BIH-DYE-ZEN.
 An ugly, old woman.
 Not to be confused with beldam bedlam, which means "confusion."

 ### beguile